-Soft Skills

-- Firms want information on communication skills, as there is frequent back and forth between clients and developers. - They seek employees with a strong work ethic, as the employee needs to be self-motivated and able to take on challenges.
+Soft Skills Firms want information on communication skills, as there is frequent back and forth between clients and developers.
+They seek employees with a strong work ethic, as the employee needs to be self-motivated and able to take on challenges.
+Firms want to know if their workforce motivated and able to take on challenges.
 Firms want to know if their workforce possesses problem solving skills, and since they hire staff from other countries, they value cross cultural communication skills.
 They want employees who can organize and participate in meetings, and work in ways that reflect their corporate values.